 Upon completion of this course, participants will be able to:

-- Examine the nature of community dispute resolution processes and practice
+- Examine the nature of community conflict resolution processes and practice

-- Reflect upon our cultural assumptions about dispute resolution
+- Reflect upon our cultural assumptions about conflict resolution

 - Explore the dynamics and contexts of power in disputes

-- Find our own center in relation to disputing processes
+- Find our own center in relation to conflict processes

 Noncredit courses do not produce academic credit nor appear on a Colorado State University academic transcript.